eclipse-iofog/Agent/docs/ioFabric-Fabric-Controller-API-Specification.md

-# Fabric Controller API V2 Specification
+# Fog Controller API V2 Specification

-#####This is the 2nd version of the Fabric Controller API.
+#####This is the 2nd version of the Fog Controller API.
 The first version remains active and unchanged.

-Each ioFabric instance can do very little without connecting to a fabric controller.
-In fact, connecting to a fabric controller is what makes a particular ioFabric instance become an actual part of the I/O Compute Fabric.
-Every fabric controller will offer this API exactly as it is shown here.
-This allows an ioFabric instance to connect to fabric controller and operate properly.
+Each ioFog instance can do very little without connecting to a fog controller.
+In fact, connecting to a fog controller is what makes a particular ioFog instance become an actual part of the I/O Compute Fog.
+Every fog controller will offer this API exactly as it is shown here.
+This allows an ioFog instance to connect to fog controller and operate properly.

 The API endpoints are listed here with a short description and the actual inputs and outputs.
-The actual IP address or domain name of the fabric controller will vary from deployment to deployment.
-It is mandatory that HTTPS be used, and both domain names and IP addresses are allowed for connecting to a fabric controller.
-The placeholder address of 1.2.3.4 is used in this document for the location of the fabric controller.
+The actual IP address or domain name of the fog controller will vary from deployment to deployment.
+It is mandatory that HTTPS be used, and both domain names and IP addresses are allowed for connecting to a fog controller.
+The placeholder address of 1.2.3.4 is used in this document for the location of the fog controller.

 ####Get Server Status

-This endpoint just gives you a response from the fabric controller with its status.
-It can be used for simple "ping" purposes to see if the fabric controller is online and operational.
+This endpoint just gives you a response from the fog controller with its status.
+It can be used for simple "ping" purposes to see if the fog controller is online and operational.

 #####Endpoint